 Create a password for your login

 Create the file

-/home/$USERNAME/.vnc/config with content (replace $SESSION according to your installation e.g. openbox or lxqt).
+/home/$USERNAME/.vnc/config with content (replace $SESSION according to your installation e.g. openbox, plasma, lxqt).

 /etc/tigervnc/vncserver.users and append e.g.